IBM-Blockchain-Archive/marbles/docs/install_chaincode_locally.md

 ## Setup Marbles
 We need some marbles dependecies in order to run the install/instantiate scripts.
-Install marbles npm dependencies by navigating back to the root of the marble directory and entering these commands:
+Install marbles npm dependencies by navigating back to the root of the marble directory and entering these commands.
+If you already ran these commands, its safe to run them again.
 ```bash
 cd ../../
 npm install